ansys/allie-flowkit/doc/source/index.rst

 .. _index:

 ==========================
-Aali Flowkit Documentation
+AALI Flowkit Documentation
 ==========================

-Aali Flowkit is the core toolbox of the AALI system.
+AALI Flowkit is the core toolbox of the AALI system.
 It exposes a GRPC server and provides a framework for defining, registering, and executing external functions.

 ----